Broker-Dealer

 Key Restrictions

 Broker Dealer firms are restricted from engaging in insider trading, fraudulent activities, or conflicts of interest.
-Firms must adhere to strict limits on proprietary trading, ensuring that client interests are prioritized over the firm‚ own profit motives.
+Firms must adhere to strict limits on proprietary trading, ensuring that client interests are prioritised over the firm‚ own profit motives.

 Regulatory Updates